 Nia Walker • Teacher

 The book rewards re-reading.
-On pass two, the Physics Simulation connections become more explicit and surprisingly rigorous.
-(Side note: if you like Quickstart Guide to Immersive User Experience (Paperback), you’ll likely enjoy this too.)
+On pass two, the Dynamics Modeling connections become more explicit and surprisingly rigorous.

 Harper Quinn • Librarian